uTensor/utensor-helloworld/README.md

 # uTensor Hello World Repository (Preview)
 This is a quick end-to-end, training-to-deployment, uTensor tutorial.
-The [K64F](https://os.mbed.com/platforms/FRDM-K64F/) is used in this tutorial.
-However, any Mbed enabled board should work.
+Although, the [K64F](https://os.mbed.com/platforms/FRDM-K64F/) is used in this tutorial, any Mbed enabled board should work.

 This is a project **PREVIEW**.
 More updates and tutorials will be released.
 Please give us your feedback in the mean time.

-## What's New with uTensor Re-Arch
+## What's New with uTensor
 - TF2 Support
 - One-line Exporter API
 - Improved Inference API